Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.copy.rst

 ---------

 ``urls``
-  the URL of the product to download or the URL to the OpenSearch catalogue entry in RDF format
+  the URL of the product to download, or the URL to the OpenSearch catalogue entry in RDF format

 ``target``
-  the destination folder for the downloaed product
+  the destination folder for the downloaded product

 ``extract``
   if the product is an archive (.tgz, .gz) it is extracted by default